evdel720/reddit-web-reader/README.md

 If you got this from me as zip file, you don't need to do that step.

-If you don't have serve package, type below in terminal.
+If you don't have serve npm package, type below in terminal.
 $ npm install -g serve

 Next, move to the folder and run the app in localhost by typing below in terminal.